flabbergastedbd/fuzzy/docs/PROFILE.md

 Parameters used to validate crashes, same as [Execution](#execution) above.

+> Output to stdout & stderr are saved and a non zero exit code is treated as verified crash.

 *Changes*

 - `args`: Arguments to pass to validator process. *Path to crash file will be added an last parameter*.